PyaeSoneHtet/currency-format/README.md

-# react-native-currency_formater
+# react-native-currency-format

-Currecy format and spacing
+Format currency and account number in React Native

 ## Installation